Files

 • hrtf, dtf: HRTFs and DTFs, respectively, equalized between 300 Hz and 18 kHz

-• hrtf b/c, dtf b/c: HRTFs and DTFs, equalized between 50 Hz and 18 kHz for hi-fi auralizations ("b" and "c" differ each other only in their starting positions and the order of measurement positions: b: 0°→0°, c: 270°→270°; direction always clockwise ↻)
+• hrtf b/c/d, dtf b/c/d: HRTFs and DTFs, equalized between 50 Hz and 18 kHz for hi-fi auralizations ("b" vs. "c" and "d" differ each other in their starting positions and the order of measurement positions: b: 0°→0°, c/d: 270°→270°; subject being rotated clockwise ↻; "c" measurements were recorded until 2023 in the ARI lab in Wohllebengasse, "d" measuremens are recorded in the new ARI lab in Postsparkasse since 2024).

 • ARI (ALTB): HRTFs from the ARI database.
 Measurements for some of the listeners from the ARI database, repeated and evaluated a few years later, see Majdak et al. (2013).

 • ARI (LAS): In-the-ear HRTFs and DTFs are measured in the ARI loudspeaker array studio (LAS).
-Each set of HRTFs contains 451 sound-source directions (91 loudspeakers by 5 subject roations), see McLachlan et al. (2023).
+Each file contains HRTFs measured at 451 sound-source directions (91 directions as in McLachlan et al. (2023)); but extended to 451 directions by rotating the listener four times).

 • CIPIC: HRTFs from the CIPIC database.
 45 listeners, partially anthropometric data available.

 • RIEC: Far-field HRTFs from the RIEC database from the Advanced Acoustic Information Systems Laboratory, Research Institute of Electrical Communication, Tohoku University, Japan of over 100 human listeners.
-(Credit: Kajni Watanabe, Japan)
+(Credit: Kanji Watanabe, Japan)

 • Aachen: HRTFs from the Aachen HRTF database, combined with anthropometric data and 3D ear models of 48 listeners.
 See the license.
 (Credit: Janina Fels, Aachen)